rockthejvm/rockthejvm-site/src/content/articles/functional-collections-in-scala.md

 The main trait implements the crucial Set API:

-- testing if an element is in the set
+- Testing if an element is in the set
-- adding an element
+- Adding an element
-- removing an element
+- Removing an element

 Let's then continue with an implementation of an empty set, correctly typed.
 The standard library uses an object typed with `Set[Any]` and then type-checked via casting, but let's use a small case class for our experiment: